megaease/easeprobe/README.md

 ```

-**Notes**: All of the notifications can have the following optional configuration.
+**Note**: All of the notifications can have the following optional configuration.

 ```YAML
   dry: true # dry notification, print the Discord JSON in log(STDOUT)